 The Step Before the Baby Steps

-We’ve all heard it and probably said it too, “You just need to take baby steps.”
+We’ve all heard it and probably said it too, “You just need to take baby steps to make your dream a reality.”
 But there’s a problem inherent in that advice.
 The assumption is that the baby (you) can already walk.
-If you’re going to be taking steps, it’s understood that you can already walk.
+If you’re going to be taking steps towards a dream, it’s understood that you can already walk.
 But let’s back up a bit.

 I’m a new grandma.

 For reasons that will become obvious, and for the purposes of privacy, I’ll be calling my beautiful, clever, and highly intelligent granddaughter, “Curly.”
 I was there when Curly took her first step.
 And I don’t mean step(s)–plural.
 I mean step–singular.

 With her mama and I on each end sitting on the floor, we’d stand her up and then try to coax her to take a step.
 Sometimes the step was an intentional one.